About Online Learning

 Does the JCPH degree program have a residency requirement?
 Will I ever have to come to campus?

-Yes, you will have to come on campus once for one week to present your Capstone project after you have completed all coursework for the degree.
+Yes, you will have to come on campus for one day to present your Capstone project after you have completed all coursework for the degree.

 Do I have to be available at precise times during the day or week?